-Non-surgical nose job (non-surgical rhinoplasty) is performed using injectable fillers and botulinum toxin to restore a more symmetric look to your nose.
+Non-surgical nose job (non-surgical rhinoplasty) is performed using injectable fillers to restore a more symmetric look to your nose.
 The results are instantaneous and there is essentially no recovery, unlike surgery.
 The most common fillers used are hyaluronic acid based fillers such as Restylane or Radiesse®, which is made up of calcium hydroxyl appetite crystals that are very similar to the mineral found in the bones of the nose.

 The are several ways the nose can be reshaped with fillers.
 The most common way is to camouflage the appearance of irregular bumps (commonly the result of trauma or prior nasal surgery) or dorsal hump.
 By injecting the bridge above and/or below the bump, it makes the dorsum appear straighter and uniform.
 However, while this creates a straighter nose it does not make it smaller.
 To create a smaller nose and remove the excess bridge a rhinoplasty (nose job) surgery is required.